-When many of us think of investing, we think of the stock market.
-Perhaps, we even think about bonds.
+When many of us think of investing, we think of the stock market and bonds.
 However, investing doesn’t have to be limited to equities and bonds.
 There are numerous other investment choices available.
 Some of these investment opportunities can even outperform the stock market.
-However, as with all investments, it’s important to research potential investments before you commit your money.
+However, as with all investments, it’s crucial to research potential investments before you commit your money.
 All investment comes with risk, and some alternative investments might not be appropriate for your portfolio.

 If you are interested in P2P Lending, check out Invest in Peer-to-Peer Lending with Lending Club, Returns and Risks.

 2. Real Estate

-The housing market is rebounding in many areas around the country, and mortgage rates are still extremely low.
-This makes buying a house using a 30-year fixed rate loan a very attractive option.
+The housing market has mostly recovered, but this is still a great time to buy due to the extremely low mortgage rates.
+This makes buying a house using a 30-year fixed-rate loan a very attractive option.
 Whether you buy a place for you to live in, or a rental property; this is definitely one of the better time to buy.
 There are multiple benefits with real estate.

 - Both your physical property and your mortgage work as hedges against inflation.